On this page you will find information on Residential, Industrial and Commercial stormwater detension and checklist for your submission plan.

 Above ground tanks can be designed to complement the form of existing or new buildings.
 Below ground tanks are also available for storage while other options include landscaped garden areas that allow for short term ponding of water during heavy rainfall.

-Find out how much stormwater detention you require (if any), have the following information ready (in square metres) and download our calculator
+Find out how much stormwater detention you require (if any), have the following information ready (in square metres) and download our calculator from the related documents below.

 Please note that this calculator is

 Industrial and commercial land is generally covered with hard surfaces such as roofs, car parks and concrete or paved storage areas.
 These surfaces have a rapid runoff during rainfall which can lead to flooding in high intensity rain events.
-Hard surfaces also contribute to the generation of contaminants which can then be conveyed to waterways and streams.
+Hard surfaces also contribute to the generation of contaminants which can then be carried to waterways and streams.
 Contaminants in stormwater include litter, nutrients, heavy metals, petroleum hydrocarbons and silt.

 Storage of rainwater is provided in tanks or within formed swales, ponds or other areas within the site e.g. car-parking areas.
 The outlet pipe from the detention is restricted in size to limit flows to the off-site Council conveyance (road or pipe).
 This limits stormwater flows to more manageable levels during heavy rain.